ClementWeeSG/monaxe/readme.md

 (_Note: The `Ack` API is not implemented yet_)

-## Functionality implemented in First Implementation
+## Functionality in First Iteration

 ### Generating Observables
 ```haxe